 Now we have a definition of a broad category that can cover all the different kinds of processes that make humans act like we do, but it’s not so broad that it loses all meaning.
 The next step is to break down the major kinds of processes that this would cover.
 The five building blocks of human cognition that I want to define first are:

 This isn’t the entire list of everything that causes human behavior, but I think these are the most important ones, and and if we can come up with good definitions for these terms that’ll give us a solid foundation for thinking about the rest.
-That’s what I’m going to be attempting to do for the next five articles, taken together they will outline a way to think about human cognition and how different facets of it interact to produce the behavior we know and experience.
+That’s what I’m going to be attempting to do for the next six articles, taken together they will outline a way to think about human cognition and how different facets of it interact to produce the behavior we know and experience.